Colic and chocolate - top tips for new parents.

 • Your baby spent months bathed in a warm amniotic fluid so try a warm, peaceful bath.

-They all sound worth a go - I remember my husband taking our son for a drive down the nearby bypass and back - a round trip of about 40 minutes - to give me a break.
+I remember my husband taking our son for a drive down the nearby bypass and back - a round trip of about 40 minutes - to give me a break.
 I remember once falling asleep and realising he'd been gone for two hours.
 The car motion had sent baby to sleep so he'd pulled into a lay-by and had a nap himself!

-How handy to be able to carry round light-weight sachets of pre-measured doses of the granules which are suitable for most babies over 1 month old (check with your Dr before using if your baby is lactose intolerant).
+Definitely don't be afraid to try remedies from the chemist like homeopathic colic granules which are pre-dosed you empty a sachet into baby's mouth as required.
+How handy to be able to carry round light-weight sachets of pre-measured doses of the granules which are suitable for most babies over 1 month old (check with your Dr before using especially if your baby is lactose intolerant or is taking medication).

 So.
 You may have noticed in the title of this post I mentioned top tips on colic and chocolate.
 I've certainly given you a fair few tips about coping with colic but where does the chocolate come into it?